Zero Waste Dish Soap: 13 Brands For Clean Plates & A Clean Planet

 About Bestowed Essentials

-Bestowed Essentials might just be the first sustainable beauty brand born in the back of founder Callee’s converted camper van, where she originally made all products by hand and solar energy.
+Bestowed Essentials might just be the first sustainable beauty brand born in the back of founder Callee’s converted camper van, where she originally made all products by hand and using solar energy.

 We’re just jazzed about that whole concept (and maybe a little jealous).